dalong0514/readnotes/20190201读书笔记/2019033The-Clean-CoderR00.md

 Then there was Mike Carew.
 At Teradyne, he and I became the dynamic duo.
 We wrote several systems together.
 If you wanted to get something done, and done fast, you got Bob and Mike to do it.
 We had a load of fun together.
 Thanks, Mike!

 Jerry Fitzpatrick also worked at Teradyne.
 We met while playing Dungeons & Dragons together, but quickly formed a collaboration.
 We wrote software on a Commodore 64 to support D&D users.
-We also started a new project at Teradyne called “The Electronic Receptionist.”
+We also started a new project at Teradyne called "The Electronic Receptionist."
 We worked together for several years, and he became, and remains, a great friend.
 Thanks, Jerry!

 I spent a year in England while working for Teradyne.
 There I teamed up with Mike Kergozou.
 He and I schemed together about all manner of things, though most of those schemes had to do with bicycles and pubs.
 But he was a dedicated programmer who was very focused on quality and discipline (though, perhaps he would disagree).
 Thanks, Mike!

 Returning from England in 1987, I started scheming with Jim Newkirk.
 We both left Teradyne (months apart) and joined a start-up named Clear Communications.
 We spent several years together there toiling to make the millions that never came.
 But we continued our scheming.
 Thanks, Jim!

 In the end we founded Object Mentor together.
-Jim is the most direct, disciplined, and focused person with whom I’ve ever had the privilege to work.
-He taught me so many things, I can’t enumerate them here.
+Jim is the most direct, disciplined, and focused person with whom I've ever had the privilege to work.
+He taught me so many things, I can't enumerate them here.
 Instead, I have dedicated this book to him.

-There are so many others I’ve schemed with, so many others I’ve collaborated with, so many others who have had an impact on my professional life: Lowell Lindstrom, Dave Thomas, Michael Feathers, Bob Koss, Brett Schuchert, Dean Wampler, Pascal Roy, Jeff Langr, James Grenning, Brian Button, Alan Francis, Mike Hill, Eric Meade, Ron Jeffries, Kent Beck, Martin Fowler, Grady Booch, and an endless list of others.
+There are so many others I've schemed with, so many others I've collaborated with, so many others who have had an impact on my professional life: Lowell Lindstrom, Dave Thomas, Michael Feathers, Bob Koss, Brett Schuchert, Dean Wampler, Pascal Roy, Jeff Langr, James Grenning, Brian Button, Alan Francis, Mike Hill, Eric Meade, Ron Jeffries, Kent Beck, Martin Fowler, Grady Booch, and an endless list of others.
 Thank you, one and all.

 Of course, the greatest collaborator of my life has been my lovely wife, Ann Marie.
 I married her when I was 20, three days after she turned 18.
 For 38 years she has been my steady companion, my rudder and sail, my love and my life.
 I look forward to another four decades with her.